Bloated Stomach

 Advertisement - Scroll to continue

-What Is A Bloated Stomach?
+What is a Bloated Stomach?

 A bloated stomach is a clinical manifestation arising from excessive accumulation in the intestine.
 A definitive method to ascertain the optimal air content in the digestive system is unavailable.
 The specialists base the diagnosis of a bloated stomach on subjective observations by the patient.